ROCm/HIP/docs/how-to/hip_porting_guide.rst

 Most CUDA libraries have a corresponding HIP library.
 For more information, see either :doc:`ROCm libraries <rocm:reference/api-libraries>` or :doc:`HIPIFY CUDA compatible libraries <hipify:reference/supported_apis>`.

-There are two flavours of libraries provided by ROCm, libraries prefixed with ``hip`` and libraries prefixed with ``roc``.
-While both are written using HIP, in general only the ``hip``-libraries are portable.
-The libraries with the ``roc``-prefix might also run on CUDA-capable GPUs, however they have been optimized for AMD GPUs and might use assembly code or a different API, to achieve the best performance.
+ROCm provides two categories of libraries: those prefixed with ``hip`` and those prefixed with ``roc``.
+While both are implemented using HIP, the ``roc`` libraries are optimized specifically for AMD GPUs and may use AMD-specific features to deliver the best performance.

-In the case where a library provides both ``roc`` and ``hip`` versions, such as ``hipSparse`` and ``rocSparse``, the ``hip`` version is a marshalling library, which is just a thin layer that redirects function calls to either the ``roc`` library or the corresponding CUDA library, depending on the target platform.
+In the case where a library provides both ``roc`` and ``hip`` versions, such as ``hipSparse`` and ``rocSparse``, it is recommended to use the ``roc`` version for applications running on AMD GPUs, as they are optimized for AMD architectures.

 .. note::

-  If the application is only required to run on AMD GPUs, it is recommended to use the ``roc``-libraries.
+  For applications running on AMD GPUs, it is recommended to use the ``roc``-libraries.
 In hipify tools, this can be accomplished using the ``--roc`` option.

 cuModule and hipModule
 ----------------------